Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Conclusion

+The framework operates as a plug-and-play query-side enhancement that requires no model retraining or reference database reprocessing.
+Furthermore, our rigorous evaluations confirm that VPR-AttLLM is highly robust to prompt phrasing variations and maintains its efficacy when deployed via smaller, open-source Vision-Language Models (e.g., Qwen3-VL-8B).
+This ensures full reproducibility and enables agencies to deploy the system locally on secure infrastructure, thereby mitigating privacy concerns associated with proprietary API data transmission.

-Beyond immediate technical contributions, this research establishes a methodological pathway for operationalizing urban perception theory within computer vision systems and demonstrates the viability of geography-aware multimodal reasoning for robust place recognition.
-The framework's cross-domain effectiveness—particularly on unseen cities and extreme appearance conditions—validates that LLM-derived semantic priors encode transferable spatial intelligence that complements learned visual representations.
-As street-level imagery continues to proliferate through crowdsourced platforms and autonomous systems, the integration of semantic reasoning with visual retrieval represents a foundational step toward next-generation VPR agents capable of human-aligned, context-sensitive localization in increasingly complex and dynamic built environments.
-By demonstrating that such capabilities can emerge from pre-trained language models without task-specific fine-tuning, this work opens scalable avenues for interpretable and adaptive approaches to visual geolocalization.
+Beyond immediate technical contributions, this research establishes a methodological pathway for operationalizing urban perception theory within computer vision systems.
+The framework's cross-domain effectiveness validates that LLM-derived semantic priors encode transferable spatial intelligence that distinctly complements learned visual representations.
+As street-level imagery continues to proliferate through crowdsourced platforms, integrating semantic reasoning with visual retrieval represents a foundational step toward next-generation VPR agents capable of human-aligned, context-sensitive localization.
+By demonstrating that such geography-aware capabilities can emerge from pre-trained language models without task-specific fine-tuning, this work opens scalable, interpretable, and ethically deployable avenues for the rapid geolocalization of crisis imagery in complex built environments.